 “They know the gas in that area is very prolific, and there’s a lot of it there.
 And they’d been hoping a resolution would come through, that their leases would be activated again and they’d start being able to get royalties out of the process,” he said.

 Anthony Ingraffea, a retired Cornell University engineering professor who has extensively studied gas well failures in Pennsylvania, estimates Coterra could frack as many as 50 wells in the moratorium area, and produce as much as $500 million worth of gas.
 Energy companies use hydraulic fracturing, or fracking, to capture natural gas locked in shale rock.

 Ingraffea, a drilling industry critic who once testified on behalf of Dimock residents who had sued Cabot in federal court, said more methane leaks and more problems are inevitable.

 “This is groundhog day,” he said.
 “These poor families, the families that remain and families that are still to be impacted, are right back to where they were in 2008.
 The state of Pennsylvania, the governor’s office and PA DEP, are washing their hands.”

-Dimock resident Erik Roos, whose well was fouled with methane and who spent years fetching drinking water from an artesian well miles from his house, said he was pleased that he would finally be connected to a public water supply.
+Dimock resident Erik Roos, who spent years fetching drinking water from an artesian well miles from his house, whose well was fouled with methane, said he was pleased that he would finally be connected to a public water supply.
 But he was surprised when a reporter told him about the planned resumption of drilling.

-“It’s disturbing to me that they rewarded them so quickly,” he said Monday.
+“It’s disturbing to me that they rewarded them so quickly,” he said.
 “Seems to me they should wait at least a year.”
-He said regulators should have told Coterra: “‘If you show you’re following this agreement, maybe we’ll let you do it.'”
+He said regulators should have told Coterra, “‘If you show you’re following this agreement, maybe we’ll let you do it.'”